 General Practices For All Worksites

-- Consider the health and wellness of all personnel during these unprecedented times.
+- Consider the mental and physical health and wellness of all personnel during these unprecedented times.

-- Consider Policies for personnel traveling — locally and long distance.
+- Consider policies and regulations for personnel who may be traveling — locally and long distance.

-- Review any established Paid Time Off policy for conformity with new state and federal requirements.
+- Review any established Paid Time Off policy for conformity with current state and federal requirements.

 Symptom Identification and Personal Screening:

-- All personnel will be required to participate in self-screening each day prior to arriving on set or the workplace as has been required by various Government and Regulatory bodies.
-(SEE AICP SCREENING PROCESS).
+All personnel must participate in self-screening each day prior to arriving on set or the workplace as has been required by various Government and Regulatory bodies.

 Some ways to fulfill this requirement are:

 ○ Electronic survey, which can be pushed by email or app to all personnel.
-The results of the prior day’s self-screening should be confirmed to be “UNCHANGED” by the designated Compliance Assistant when they arrive at the workplace on the work day.
+The results of the prior day’s self-screening should be confirmed to be “UNCHANGED” by the designated Compliance Assistant upon arrival to the workplace.

-○ Manual screening could also be done by designated Compliance Assistant using a written checklist prior to personnel entering the workplace.
+○ Non-electronic survey, which can be done by designated Compliance Assistant using a written checklist prior to, or upon arrival to the workplace.

-○ For visits to the workplace by unscheduled personnel, manual or electronic screening processes must be completed before they enter the workspace.
+○ For visits to the workplace by unscheduled personnel, screening processes must be completed before they enter the workspace.

-- Anyone who reports to work with symptoms that point to possible of COVID-19 infection will be instructed to return home and contact their healthcare provider.
+- Anyone who reports to work with new and unexplained symptoms that point to possible of COVID-19 infection will be instructed to return home and contact their healthcare provider.